 This course explores the chemistry of the ocean system and its variations in space and time.
 The oceans play an essential role in most (bio)geochemical cycles, interacting in various ways with the atmosphere, sediments, and crust.
 These interactions can be understood through studying the geochemical and isotopic properties of the ocean, its inputs and outputs, and its evolution as recorded in marine sediments and sedimentary rocks.
 Topics include: the marine carbon cycle, nutrient cycling, chemical sediments, and hydrothermal systems.

-Instructor(s): Clara Blättler Terms Offered: Spring
+Instructor(s): C. Blättler Terms Offered: Spring

 Prerequisite(s): Completion of one of the following Chemistry Sequences: CHEM 10100-10200-11300 Introductory General Chemistry I-II; Comprehensive General Chemistry III or CHEM 11100-11200-11300 Comprehensive General Chemistry I-II-III or CHEM 12100-12200-12300 Honors General Chemistry I-II-III AND either GEOS 13100 or GEOS 13200.

-Equivalent Course(s): ENSC 23600, GEOS 33600
+Equivalent Course(s): ENSC 23600, CHEM 23600, GEOS 33600

 GEOS 23800.
 Global Biogeochemical Cycles.
 100 Units.